la2050/archive/_organizations/union-de-vecinos.md

    Housing

-   o Trained and developed tenants to understand RSO Regulations and the cityâ€™s inspection processes.
+   o Trained and developed tenants to understand RSO Regulations and the city’s inspection processes.

    o Identified and worked with 188 tenants during their inspection processes in the last year